apalache-mc/apalache/docs/src/adr/004adr-annotations.md

 The following specification shows how to write annotations, so they can be correctly parsed by the SANY parser and Apalache.
-Note the location of comments in front of: local operators, LET-definitions, and recursive operators.
+Note the location of comments in front of: local operators, LET-definitions, and non-recursive operators.
 Although these locations may seem to be suboptimal, this is how the SANY parser locates comments that precede declarations.